RAF Lakenheath: Infrastructure delivery

 Investment of $148.4 million (£116.7M) for the delivery of F-35A infrastructure at Lakenheath was authorised by the US administration in August 2018.

 In November 2018, the Defence Infrastructure Organisation awarded a £160M contract for infrastructure work to a joint venture between Kier Group and VolkerFitzpatrick.

 To make way for the F-35 Campus, demolition of the first of eighteen buildings began in March 2019.
 The work on Alpha-Bravo Apron was completed in August 2020, allowing F-15E Strike Eagle operations of the 492nd and 494th Fighter Squadrons to be consolidated on one ramp.

+Drone incidents

+In 2024, between 20 November and 22 November, small unmanned aerial systems (UASs) were spotted in the vicinity of and over RAF Lakenheath, RAF Mildenhall, and RAF Feltwell.
+The number of UASs fluctuated and they ranged in size and configuration.
+F-15E Strike Eagles, based at Lakenheath, were allegedly scrambled in response to the drones as they impacted local flight operations.
+RAF Regiment personnel were later deployed to the bases with the ORCUS C-UAS system in response to a second sighting of unidentified drones in the night hours of 25 November.

 Accidents involving nuclear weapons

 Two accidents involving nuclear weapons happened at RAF Lakenheath, in 1956 and 1961.

 Based units

 Flying and notable non-flying units based at RAF Lakenheath.